Making artificial $\textit{p}_{x,y}$-orbital honeycomb electron lattice on metal surface: model and methods

-In order to give more information about the experiment, DFT simulation can be done where more details of the CO/Cu system are included\cite{dft2014,Coexist2016,ma2017orbital}.
-Our DFT simulations use the Vienna Ab-initio Simulation Package (VASP), where projector-augmented wave method and a plane wave basis set are used\cite{vasp}.
-We select the Perdew-Burke-Ernzerhof (PBE) version of the generalized gradient approximation\cite{PBE}.
-The Tersoff-Hamann scheme\cite{tersoff1983} is applied to obtain the STM image after the electronic structure calculation.
-The structure sketch of the Cu(111) surface is displayed in Fig. \ref{fig1}.
+In order to give more information about the experiment, DFT simulations can be done where more details of the Cu/CO system are included~\cite{dft2014,Coexist2016,ma2017orbital}.
+As will be shown later, our DFT simulations are also in good agreement with the muffin-tin potential model, which means that the muffin-tin potential model captures the essential features of the experimental observations.

+The DFT simulations use the Vienna Ab-initio Simulation Package (VASP), where projector-augmented wave method and a plane wave basis set are used~\cite{vasp}.
+We select the Perdew-Burke-Ernzerhof (PBE) version of the generalized gradient approximation~\cite{PBE}.
+The plane wave cutoff energy is $400$ eV and the $k$-point mesh is $9\times9\times1$.
+We use a Cu slab to mimic the Cu(111) surface, see in Fig.~\ref{fig1}.
 The lattice constant $a_0$ is the distance between two adjacent CO molecules.
-Here, $a_0$ is eight times the length of the Cu-Cu distance.
-The thickness of Cu slab is set to be four layers and we sample the three-dimensional Brillouin zone by $\Gamma$ centered scheme under $9\times9\times1$ $k$-point mesh.
-To avoid the interaction between nearest cells we set the inter-cell vacuum space to be $10{\textrm{\AA}}$.
-CO molecules is adsorbed on the top of Cu atoms with the Cu-C distance and C-O distance set to be $1.85{\textrm{\AA}}$ and $1.155{\textrm{\AA}}$, respectively.
-The plane wave cutoff energy is $400$ eV and the convergence criteria for force acting on each atom is set to $<0.02\textrm{eV}/{\textrm{\AA}}$.
-We use large lattice constant to let the Fermi surface close to $p$-orbital energy level as much as possible.
-Following our previous work\cite{ma2017orbital}, we only optimize positions of C and O atoms.
-This has been shown to be accurate enough to capture the physics discussed here.
+Here, $a_0$ is eight times the length of the Cu-Cu distance (about 2.04 nm), namely an $8\times8$ supercell is used.
+To avoid the interaction between nearest cells we set the inter-cell vacuum space to be $22{\textrm{\AA}}$.
+CO molecules are adsorbed on the top of Cu atoms, and the Cu-C distance and C-O distance are set to be $1.85{\textrm{\AA}}$ and $1.155{\textrm{\AA}}$, respectively.
+We only optimize the positions of C, O atoms and the Cu atoms closest to C atoms.
+The convergence criteria for force acting on each atom is $0.02\textrm{eV}/{\textrm{\AA}}$.
+This has been shown to be accurate enough to capture the physics discussed here~\cite{ma2017orbital}.

+We first calculate the energy bands of the Cu/CO systems, and then identify the modified surface bands via proper layer-resolved band projections.
+We also simulate the LDOS of the surface states and the corresponding STM image with the Tersoff-Hamann scheme~\cite{tersoff1983}.
+Finally, we calculate the charge difference caused by CO adsorption using the VASPKIT code~\cite{vei2019}, in order to study the effect of charge transfer between CO molecules and Cu slab.